PaulKinlan/paul.kinlan.me/content/en/button-and-link-scraping-for-ml-training.md

 }
 ```

-I recognize that this is rather complex, and doesn't cover all cases, but given that the majority of elements are rectangle and not rotated it worked for this experiment.
+I recognise that this is rather complex, and doesn't cover all cases, but given that the majority of elements are rectangle and not rotated it worked for this experiment.

-2. Smooth Scrolling - it turns out that when you scroll an element into view if smoothscrolling is enabled on the page then it might not actually be in view.
+Finally, **Smooth Scrolling** - because I have to get the element into view, I have to scroll the current page to it, and it turns out that when you scroll an element into view if `scroll-behavior: smooth;` is enabled on the page then it might not actually be in view by the time I screenshot.

 ```JavaScript
 page.addStyleTag({ content: "* { scroll-behavior: auto !important; }" });